 Here’s a few home tips to help you keep potential big problems at bay:

 Clean and maintain your water sprinklers.
+Regular sprinkler system maintenance can help to prevent the need for costly repairs.
 If you have a sprinkler system you need to check the sprinkler heads to make sure that they are working properly and stick out of your lawn.
 If you’re not careful you could accidentally run over it with a lawnmower and break it.

 Do you have gardening fever?
 Be thoughtful where you are planting – especially if you are planting trees or large bushes.
 Tree roots can cause a lot of damage to your plumbing or septic system.
 If you notice water oozing from your lawn or a lower water pressure indoors, you will need to call a local plumber.
 Roots can penetrate your pipe systems and cause serious damage if left unattended.